Development App

 Note: If Django’s manage.py file is not in the root of your project, this command will look different.
 For example, if it is in another folder called mysite, it would look like python mysite/manage.py runserver 0.0.0.0:8050.
 If you’re using the django-admin startproject <your-app> command to create a new Django project, you can ensure manage.py is in the root of the project by adding a . at the end of the command.
 For example, django-admin startproject mysite .

 The configuration of a Django project for deployment is different to the configuration required for running in a workspace.
-See the Application Structure for details on additional updates you need to make to your app for deployment.
+See the App Structure for details on additional updates you need to make to your app for deployment.

 Previewing the App